CocktailJS/cocktailjs.github.io/_posts/guides/2013-05-01-extending-a-class.md

 ````

 The example shows how to extend from `Person` class.
-In cocktailJS everything is perform as a `mix`.
+In CocktailJS everything is perform as a `mix`.
 In this case
 we are telling the mix that we are extending from another class - Person - by passing the base class as a parameter
 in the `@extends` annotation.
 So, now `Pirate` is a `Person` and we can create some pirates objects: